GoogleCloudPlatform/generative-ai/gemini/sample-apps/customer-search/README.md

 # Cymbal Bank Website Demo: CymBuddy and Search

-This repository contains the code for the Cymbal Bank demo website, a cutting-edge fintech platform designed to cater to the diverse needs of our customers.
+This codebase showcases the Cymbal Bank demo website, featuring CymBuddy, a personalized assistant built with Dialogflow CX and Gemini Pro.
+The website and CymBuddy also leverage Retrieval Augmented Generation (RAG) to provide accurate and relevant search results across Cymbal Bank's range of products and services.

 ## **Main Features:**